mozilla/deepspeech-playbook/SCORER.md

 _This section assumes that you are using a Docker image and container for training, as outlined in the [environment](ENVIRONMENT.md) section.
 If you are not using the Docker image, then some of the scripts such as `generate_lm.py` will not be available in your environment._

-_This section also assumes that you have already [trained a model](TRAINING.md) and have stored checkpoints for the trained model.
-This is required to generate the `--default_alpha` and `--default_beta` parameters that are used by the `lm_optimizer.py` script._
+_This section assumes that you have already trained a model and have a set of **checkpoints** for that model.
+See the section on [training](TRAINING.md) for more information on **checkpoints**._

+DeepSpeech uses an algorithm called [_connectionist temporal classification_](https://distill.pub/2017/ctc/) or CTC for short, to map between _input_ sequences of audio and _output_ sequences of characters.
+The mapping between _inputs_ and _outputs_ is called an _alignment_.
+The alignment between _inputs_ and _outputs_ is not one-to-one; many _inputs_ may make up an _output_.
+CTC is therefore a _probabilistic_ algorithm.
+This means that for each _input_ there are many possible _outputs_ that can be selected.
+A process call _beam search_ is used to identify the possible _outputs_ and select the one with the highest probability.
+A [language model](AM_vs_LM.md) or _scorer_ helps the _beam search_ algorithm select the most optimal _output_ value.
+This is why building your own _scorer_ is necessary for training a model on a narrow domain - otherwise the _beam search_ algorithm would probably select the wrong _output_.

+The default _scorer_ used with DeepSpeech is trained on Librivox.
+It's a general model.
+But let's say that you want to train a speech recognition model for agriculture.
+If you have the phrase `tomatoes are ...`, a general scorer might identify `red` as the most likely next word - but an agricultural model might identify `ready` as the most likely next word.

+The _scorer_ is only used during the _test_ stage of [training](TRAINING.md) (rather than at the _train_ or _validate_ stages) because this is where the _beam search_ decdoder determines which words are formed from the identified characters.

-The process for building your own scorer comprises the following steps:
+The process for building your own _scorer_ has the following steps:

 1. Having, or preparing, a text file (in `.txt` or `.txt.gz` format), with one phrase or word on each line.
-If you are training a speech recognition model for a particular domain - such as technical words, medical transcription, agricultural terms etc, then they would appear in the text file.
+If you are training a speech recognition model for a particular _domain_ - such as technical words, medical transcription, agricultural terms etc, then they should appear in the text file.
+The text file is used by the `generate_lm.py` script.

-2. Using the `lm_optimizer.py` script with _checkpoints_ from a trained model to generate values for the parameters `--default_alpha` and `--default_beta` that are used by the `generate_scorer_package` script.
+2. Using the `lm_optimizer.py` with your dataset (your `.csv` files) and a set of _checkpoints_ to find optimal values of `--default_alpha` and `--default_beta`.
+The  `--default_alpha` and `--default_beta` parameters are used by the `generate_scorer_package` script to assign initial _weights_ to sequences of words.

 3. Using the `generate_lm.py` script which is distributed with DeepSpeech, along with the text file, to create two files, called `lm.binary` and `vocab-500000.txt`.

 4. Downloading the prebuilt `native_client` from the DeepSpeech repository on GitHub, and using the `generate_scorer_package` to create a `kenlm.scorer` file.

-5. Using the `kenlm.scorer` file as the _external_scorer_ passed to `DeepSpeech.py` during training.
+5. Using the `kenlm.scorer` file as the _external_scorer_ passed to `DeepSpeech.py`, and used for the _test_ phase.
+The `scorer` does not impact training; it is used for calculating `word error rate` (covered more in [testing](TESTING.md)).

 In the following example we will create a custom external scorer file for Bahasa Indonesia (BCP47: `id-ID`).

 #### Preparing the text file

 This is straightforward.
 In this example, we will use a file called `indonesian-sentences.txt`.
-This file has been created by copying phrases from the `train.tsv`, `validate.tsv` and `test.tsv` files in the Common Voice Indonesian dataset.
+This file should contain phrases that you wish to prioritize recognising.
+For example, you may want to recognise place names, digits or medical phrases - and you will include these phrases in the `.txt` file.

+_These phrases should not be copied from `test.tsv`, `train.tsv` or `validated.tsv` as you will bias the resultant model._

 ```
 ~/deepspeech-data$ ls cv-corpus-6.1-2020-12-11/id